datanucleus/docs-datanucleus/src/site/markdown/documentation/development/index.md

 <a name="mailinglists"/>
 ### Mailing Lists

-DataNucleus has the following mailing lists to aid in tracking development.
-They are read-only.

-* [datanucleus-issues](https://lists.sourceforge.net/lists/listinfo/datanucleus-issues) showing all changes in JIRA issues for the project
-* [datanucleus-nightlybuilds](https://lists.sourceforge.net/lists/listinfo/datanucleus-nightlybuilds) showing the result of nightly builds (one mail per day)

-In addition you can subscribe to commits for a particular repository on GitHub should you have interest in a plugin.
+DataNucleus has no mailing lists as such, but each plugin is developed in GitHub and you can subscribe to notifications about a particular plugin.

 <a name="licensing"/>